cornwell/cornwell.github.io/_posts/2025-05-30-CDCdiabetes-survey-gaussian-svm.md

 {% endif %}
 {:/nomarkdown}

-For an overall summary of how mixed the vertices are in terms of labels, we can fit a decision tree model to these data points in $$\mathbb R^{14}$$, putting no restriction on the maximum depth of the tree.
-As there are only two possible values in each coordinate, if, after fitting, the tree has depth 14, then each of its leaves will contain exactly one vertex of the hypercube.
-The accuracy score of the fitted model, on the training data, can be interpreted as follows: at each vertex, there is a percentage between $$50\ \%$$ and $$100\ \%$$ equal to the percentage of points with the majority label; the accuracy score is the weighted average of these percentages.
+For an overall summary of how mixed the vertices are in terms of labels, we can use a decision tree model to help.
+Fit a decision tree to all of the points in the data, and put no restriction on the maximum depth of the tree.
 After importing `DecisionTreeClassifier` from `sklearn.tree`, and having assigned the Pandas DataFrame `Xbinary` in the above notebook cells, this can be done as follows.

 ```python
 tree = DecisionTreeClassifier()